-30.4.
-The annual fee for registration is ten dollars (\$10).

-- 30.5.
-An organization is exempt from filing the registration statement if: - 30.5.1 They are an educational institution that has a curriculum registered or approved by the State Board of Education; - 30.5.2 They are requesting contributions for a named individual and all contributions collected are turned over to that named individual; - 30.5.3 They are a charitable organization that does not intend to raise or receive contributions of more than seven thousand five hundred dollars (\$7,500) per year or do not receive contributions from more than ten (10) persons per year.
+- 30.4.3 The annual registration fee for a parent organization filing on behalf of one or more chapters, branches or affiliates is \$50.00 for itself and such chapters, branches and affiliates listed on the registration statement. - 30.4.4 The annual registration fee for an organization filing under different names is \$50.00. - 30.5.
+An organization is exempt from filing the annual registration statement if: - 30.5.1 They are It is an educational institution that has a curriculum registered or approved by the State Board of Education and the auxiliary associations, foundations and support groups directly responsible to such institutions; - 30.5.2 They are It is requesting contributions for a named individual and all contributions collected are turned over, without any deductions whatsoever, to that named individual; - 30.5.3 They are a charitable organization that does not intend to raise or receive contributions of more than seven thousand five hundred dollars (\$7,500) per year or do not receive contributions from more than ten (10) persons per year.
 To be exempt here all fund raising activities must be carried on by persons who are not paid for their services and no part of the organizations assets or income does not benefit any officer or member.
-But, a registration statement must be filed within thirty days (30) after it has received total contributions of seven thousand five hundred dollars (\$7,500); - 30.5.4 They are nonprofit and charitable hospital; - 30.5.5 They are an organization which solicits only within its own membership; - 30.5.6 They are a local post, camp, other element or county unit of such element of a bona fide veterans organization which issues charters to its elements in this State; - 30.5.7 They are a bona fide volunteer fireman's organization or a bona fide ambulance association or a bona fide rescue squad association or a bona fide auxiliary or affiliate of any such organization.
-All fund raising activities must be carried on by organization members and they may not receive compensation for their services; - 30.5.8\ They are a religious organization or any group affiliated with the religious organization that forms an integral part of it.
-In this case, none of the net income may benefit any individual and the organization must have a tax-exempt status determination letter from the Internal Revenue Service; - 30.5.9 They are a county church congregation or local congregation of a religious affiliation;
+But, a registration statement must be filed within thirty days (30) after it has received total contributions of seven thousand five hundred dollars (\$7,500); - 30.5.4 30.5.3 They are It is a nonprofit and charitable hospital; - 30.5.5 30.5.4 They are It is an organization which solicits only within its own membership: Provided, That membership may not result from making a contribution as a result of a solicitation, must be obtained according to the documents creating the organization and its form, and must confer bona fide rights and privileges in the organization; - 30.5.6 They are a local post, camp, other element or county unit of such element of a bona fide veterans organization which issues charters to its elements in this State; - 30.5.7 They are a bona fide volunteer fireman's organization or a bona fide ambulance association or a bona fide rescue squad association or a bona fide auxiliary or affiliate of any such organization.
+All fund raising activities must be carried on by organization members and they may not receive compensation for their services:

+30.5.8 30.5.5 They are It is a religious organization that qualifies for tax exemption under 26 U.S.C. § 501(c)(3) or any group affiliated with the any such religious organization that and forms an integral part of it such religious organization.
+In this case, none of the net income may benefit any individual and the organization must have a tax-exempt status determination letter from the Internal Revenue Service;

+30.5.9 They are a county church congregation or local congregation of a religious affiliation;